ichordev/bindbc-sdl/README.md

 It is recommended that you always select the minimum version you require _and no higher_.
 If a lower version is loaded then it's still possible to call functions available in that lower version, but any calls to functions from versions between that version and the one you configured will result in a null pointer access.
-For example, if you configured SDL to 3.4.0 (`SDL_3_4`) but loaded SDL 3.0.0 at runtime, then any function pointers from 3.4.0 and 3.2.0 will be `null`.
+For example, if you configured SDL to 3.6.0 (`SDL_3_6`) but loaded SDL 3.2.0 at runtime, then any function pointers from 3.6.0 and 3.4.0 will be `null`.
 For this reason, it's recommended to always specify your required version of the SDL library at compile time and unconditionally abort when you receive an `LoadMsg.badLibrary` return value from `loadSDL` (or equivalent).

 The function `isSDLLoaded` returns `true` if any version of the shared library has been loaded and `false` if not. `unloadSDL` can be used to unload a successfully loaded shared library.
 The SDL_* libraries provide similar functions: `isSDLImageLoaded`, `unloadSDLImage`, etc.